Mazen-023/fcai/api/README.md

     ]
 }

-- For full details, see the code and serializers in each app.
+- For full details, see the urls and serializers in each app.